jwt218/SINC/README.md

-## IsoNQ: A Standardized Workflow for CSIA-IRMS Processing
+## SINC: Standardization and Isotope Normalization for CSIA: with integrated correction and uncertainty quantification

 IsoNQ is an open-source MATLAB package for processing compound-specific isotope analysis (CSIA) data from GC-IRMS.
 It provides a standardized workflow that includes drift correction, size normalization, scale correction, and uncertainty propagation, ensuring reproducibility and comparability across datasets.

 This repository contains the MATLAB functions, tutorial, and example data used to apply IsoNQ to _n_-alkane isotope measurements.
 The approach behind IsoNQ is described in detail in: